How to Take Perfect Photos for Tree Diagnosis

 To ensure your diagnosis is accurate, avoid these common mistakes:

-• Don’t take blurry or low-light photos.
+• Blurry or low-light photos.
 Our AI needs clear detail to analyze health indicators.

-• Don’t zoom in too much on the crown.
+• Overly zoomed in on the crown.
 A wide shot is essential to assess overall structure.

-• Don’t crop out the leaf edges.
+• Cropped out the leaf edges.
 The shape and margin of the leaf are key to identifying the species.

-• Don’t photograph from inside your home or through a window.
+• Photographed from inside your home or through a window.
 Reflections and obstructions reduce clarity.

 Discover more from TreeDox